 ("Cal Nano") which is a reporting issuer.
 An affiliate of the

 Corporation is a shareholder of Cal Nano and the Corporation is an

 indirect guarantor of certain Cal Nano's indebtedness.
 Roger Dent is

 also CEO and director of Quinsam Capital Corporation and director of

 Quia Resources Inc. and AcuityAds Holdings Inc. which are reporting

 3. Board Independence

-Corporation does not have a significant shareholder.
+Corporation does not have a single, individual shareholder with

 4. Individual Unrelated Directors